Asim-7/Asim-7/README.md

 ### For work related queries feel free to contact me.
 ### Let's turn your App ideas into reality!

 Thank you for visiting my GitHub profile!
-I'm excited to share my Android development journey with you.
+I'm excited to share my software development journey with you.
 Feel free to explore my repositories and don't hesitate to get in touch.
 Happy coding! 🚀👨‍💻